xjmusic/xjmusic/ops/redis/README.md

 XJ platform requires a Redis server:

-  * to persist user sessions, and quickly check access tokens for every incoming request.
+  * to persist user sessions, and quickly check hubAccess tokens for every incoming request.
   * to persist work queues.

 In the docker configuration, the Redis server is named `redis01xj1`.